ava1ar/ava1ar-scoop-bucket/README.md

 - Copy generated token into clipboard and click `Configure SSO -> Authorize` for it

-3. Add token to the scoop app by running `scoop config gh_api_token YOUR_TOKEN`, replacing `YOUR_TOKEN` with actual token value
+3. Add token to the scoop app by running `scoop config checkver_token YOUR_TOKEN`, replacing `YOUR_TOKEN` with actual token value.
+Run ``scoop config` again and confirm the `checkver_token` value is listed in the output

 4. Install application by running `scoop install <application>`.
 Required dependencies will be installed automatically.

 ## List of applications

-- [okta-aws-cli-assume-role](https://github.com/oktadev/okta-aws-cli-assume-role) - okta AWS CLI assume role tool: `scoop install okta-aws-cli-assume-role`
 - [standmixer](https://github.com/NYDIG/standmixer) - utility automating repository creation: `scoop install standmixer`
 - [claws](https://github.com/NYDIG/claws) - command line aws/okta/duo tooling: `scoop install claws`